Greener-Mods/Thieves-Item-Pack/README.md

 - On a successful Saving Throw vs. Breath, the wearer takes no damage from certain area-of-effect attacks, instead of half damage

 Weight: 0

+INSTALLATION

+This kit has been created and tested with BGEE, BG2EE v2.6.
+This is a WEIDU mod thus currently is compatible with other mods.

+	1 - Extract the contents of the zip file into your override folder

+	2 - Run WeiDU and install

 FUTURE  CHANGES